lonely-v3n1x/Termux-AI/README.md

 or just make a pull request

+Note:#.Use the api folder instead of Api.
-Note:This program is at a very early stage
+     #.This program is at a very early stage
 Thanks.